sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

  - determine the card combination type whether is 'four and three' and whether it is the biggest value #53
  - determine whether the card combination is 'Chain'#55
  - exception #57

+## Zhi Wang
+- Implement function to quit the game room. #31